kbaseattic/kbase-ui-plugin-data-landing-pages/README.md

 ```

 This setup will allow the "classic" edit-build-refresh workflow to integrate the plugin.
 Since the data api landing page repo contains just data widgets, there is no need for further configuration of the ui.

+If you hop back into kbase-ui and issue ```make build``` the plugin will be operational.

+You can test this by visiting a dataview url which should invoke an appropriate object (see the data api demo menu item which provides links to inspect compatible objects -- the references can pasted into the dataview url.)

+For example, one available in CI now is: http://localhost:8080/#dataview/1779/1006539/1

 ### Faster Develop Workflow